-TESL 392 TESOL Methods and Applications: 3 Cr Reading and Writing ing of TESOL methods and techniques.
+TESL 392 TESOL Methods and Applications: 3 Cr Reading and Writing

+The course will provide students with a comprehensive understanding of TESOL methods and techniques.
 Students develop their own methods and materials for teaching TESOL techniques to cross-cultural students.
 Spring semester.
 Fulfills Global Diversity and Writing Intensive requirement.